JiangWenqi/jiangwenqi.github.io/README.md

 ## MS Data Science

-**UPM** | _2021 – Present_
+**UPM** | _2021 - Present_

-> The Polytechnic University of Madrid(UPM) is a public university was founded in 1971 as the result of merging different Technical Schools of Engineering and Architecture, originating mainly in the 18th century.
+> The Polytechnic University of Madrid (UPM) is a public university was founded in 1971 as the result of merging different Technical Schools of Engineering and Architecture, originating mainly in the 18th century.
 > The Engineering and Architecture Schools of UPM have contributed significantly to the history of Spanish technology.

 The major subjects include: